-Melody notes (\\) are included in the following picture of this harmony to show context.
 The home tonic and the mode tritone determine the scale that supplies the fifos.
 Chord roots identified by dashes within the shapes, are visibly provided by context.
 Different choices of roots yield different chords but these choices are simple and obvious.
 This is voice-leading harmony overall, not just in bar 4.
-The voice leading is too close in bars 1, 2, 4 and 5 because the top notes are melody notes, but this is easily adjusted from context, if desired.
-The vertical bars in these shapes suggest shrinking the upper building blocks by 1 or 2 scale steps, putting the upper note of the shapes a major third above the anchor line.
-These shapes, in this context, voice the chords on the right as results.
-Different roots yield different chords (e.g., the first two shapes could voice chords IVM7 and IVM7b5, among many other possibilities - see Appendix C).
+The top harmony notes in bars 1, 2, 4 and 5 fall on top of melody notes, depriving the harmony of an extra note, which is easily fixed by shrinking the building blocks down to the vertical lines.
+Vertical lines in other bars suggest other shrinkages that replace other doubled notes.
+The shrinkages are nuances that don't change the essence of the sound.
+Different roots yield different chords for the same shapes (e.g., the first two shapes could voice chords IVM7 and IVM7b5, among many other possibilities - see Appendix C).